jidongxiao/CSCI1200-DataStructures/lectures/21_hash_tables_II/README.md

 terms of operations.
 One way to obtain computational efficiency is to consider a simplified set of operations or functionality.-->
 <!-- For example, with a hash table we give up the notion of a sorted table and gain in find, insert, & erase efficiency.-->

-– Stacks allow access, insertion and deletion from only one end called the top
+- Stacks allow access, insertion and deletion from only one end called the top.
   - There is no access to values in the middle of a stack.
   - Stacks may be implemented efficiently in terms of vectors and lists, although vectors are preferable.
   - All stack operations are O(1)